Smoke Bomb Safety Guide: How to Use Them Safely

 • Keep the canister moving rather than holding it static over one spot

-• Stand the canister upright or angled forward rather than back toward your body
+• Hold the canister upright or angled forward rather than back toward your body

 • Keep distance between the vent and any surface you care about